THE POWER OF “EMPTYNESS”

 Lieven de Key is one of the restructuring locations in Hilversum-Noord.
 Where currently only a VMBO school and an elementary school stand, a building complex is planned to emerge with a multitude of clients and functions, including residences, a care institution, and community facilities.
 This will include a HOED (General Practitioners Under One Roof), a community center for the neighborhood, and sports and therapy facilities.
 Despite its large-scale setup, the aim is precisely to integrate it into the small-scale and green residential neighborhood from the 1960s.

-The design features two plan components: the community aspect of the whole entity, and the individuality of each piece.
-To that end, cohesion between functions is essential.
+The design consists of two planning components: the commonality of the whole and the individuality of each part.
+The coherence between the functions is essential.
 The communal functions are partially situated underground and interwoven with each other.

 Patios and skylights bring daylight and outdoor space indoors.
 Above ground, public gardens will feature small building blocks that house various institutions and residences.
 The strategic placement of these volumes ensures optimal sunlight and a multitude of sightlines throughout the area.
 The main objective of the design is to enable residents, students, and visitors to utilize the facilities and for different groups to support each other.
 This overlapping use (e.g., the school gymnasiums also serving as therapy rooms) makes it feasible to provide more such facilities for the same budget.